 Made famous by Reese’s Peanut Butter Cups, the combination of chocolate and peanut butter is an all-around crowd-pleaser.
 Why not just buy the candy?
 Reese’s products can be tough to find outside North America.
 The same goes for peanut butter chips, which are included in many recipes for homemade PB cups or bark.
 This straight-forward, kid-friendly recipe calls for widely available ingredients, and you can make it as gourmet as you like by using premium, organic chocolate and peanut butter.
-If you have the right equipment and time on your hands, try pouring the peanut butter mixture into silicone truffle molds then coating each piece with chocolate for a gourmet version.

 Melt in a double boiler: